 - Eliza (24) is married to Skot Robinson (34), and they have a 4yo daughter and a 2yo daughter.
 They own a successful restaurant and are enjoying the triumphs and challenges of entrepreneurship.
 Eliza recently celebrated the publication of the second installment of her dystopian series of four books, entitled United Intelligence.
 The third installment, Counter Intelligence, is slated for publication this fall.
 She is a frequent and beloved cast member of Mentoring in the Classics, and her presentation on her Transition to Scholar Phase was the most popular and commented-on video ever presented in the TJEd Online Conventions.

-- Freeborn Ammon (22) is married to Annie Graham DeMille (22), and they have a 1yo son and a daughter due in July 2022.
+- Freeborn Ammon (22) is married to Annie Graham DeMille (22), and they have a 1yo son and an infant daughter.
 Freeborn enjoys his continuing education via audio as he puts in long hours.
 He is a playful uncle, a special mentor to his siblings, a tireless servant to his parents, and an entrepreneur, having built a business from meager beginnings upon returning from a full-time religious mission in 2020, to having ten employees and being valued at $600K in mid-2022, when many other businesses are struggling with the economic downturn.

 - Hyrum (21) continues to defy expectations as his development has not plateaued.
 He has overcome a hearing deficit, a vision deficit, and is learning to use his weak hand as a support.
 He LOVES books and spends hours each day “reading”.
 [There are some signs that he does actually know how to read, but his processing issues and aphasia make assessment virtually impossible.]
 He loves swimming, horses and music and is a joy and a blessing to everyone he associates with.